Supporting healthcare societies and organisations

 Ashoka Fellows remain the core of our community, and their insights show us how the world is moving and what is needed next.
 Ashoka’s mission has evolved beyond catalyzing individual entrepreneurs to enabling an “everyone a changemaker” world.
 This means equipping more people – including young people – with the skillset and a connection to purpose so that they can contribute ideas and effectively solve problems at whatever scale is needed in their family, community, city, workplace, field, industry, country.

-We encourage and support regular information exchange and networking of all professionals dealing with expectant or young families.
+We encourage and support regular information exchange and networking of professionals dealing with expectant or young families.
 (Pediatric nurses, doctors, midwives, psychologists, physiotherapists, occupational therapists, speech therapists, social workers, health educators, chaplains and lactation consultants).

 Developmental support for families with preterm infants or newborns with illnesses